 - The Two-Step Polishing Technique

 Using the same starting point, apply the polish paste with a soft cloth to sections just over a metre in size.
-Once the waxed section of floor has dried you will notice it turn white in colour, at which point it is suitable for buffing.
+Once the waxed section of the floor has dried you will notice it turn white in colour, at which point it is suitable for buffing.

 Using an electric floor buffer will be much easier - and much less exhausting! - than buffing by hand.
 Also, an electric floor buffer will keep the final look of your polished floor much more uniform in appearance.